Last Updated on November 14, 2022 by Audrey Scott

 Selecting just one street food dish from China borders on the impossible, but we'll go with the crowd favorite Chinese dumplings.
 Of the hundreds of dumplings we sampled in China these pork, shrimp and leek dumplings at Da Yu dumpling joint near the No. 6 bathing area in Qingdao stick out.
 Fresh, delicious and perfectly steamed.

 It seems like each country in Latin America serves its own unique style of ceviche, so we found it necessary to try it in each country we visited.
-While we have to admit that Peruvian ceviche is our favorite (see below), this bowl of shrimp ceviche with from the Central Market in Quito ran a close second with its fresh shrimp, plentiful herbs, and bits of tomato.
+While we have to admit that Peruvian ceviche is our favorite (see below), this bowl of shrimp ceviche in Ecuador with from the Central Market in Quito ran a close second with its fresh shrimp, plentiful herbs, and bits of tomato.
 Oh, and we were big fans of the popcorn as a side.

-The first time we visited Cairo, Egypt was in December 2011 when demonstrations were still taking place on Tahrir Square and news channels around the world were lit up with scenes of violence and protest.
+The first time we visited Cairo was in December 2011 when demonstrations were still taking place on Tahrir Square and news channels around the world were lit up with scenes of violence and protest.
 But our experience in the almost 8-million person city was filled with encounters like this one, with a friendly sugar cane juice master of Old Cairo.
 And in case you're wondering, we did not get sick.

 Pupusas (stuffed corn tortillas) are the go-to street food of choice throughout El Salvador.
 Filled with refried red beans, cheese and a dash of chicharron (salty pork rinds), the pupusas below from a simple street stand east of central park in Juayua were the best we had eaten anywhere.
 Top with pickled vegetables and chili peppers.
 Delicious!

-Georgia (Republic of)
+Georgia (Republic of) Street Food: Khachapuri

-Everyone knows about döner kebabs in Berlin.
-But Mustafa's is not your typical döner.
-Rather than flakes of beef or veal, shavings of chicken pressed with roasted vegetables fall from Mustafa's spindle and are served with a fabulous mélange of potatoes, sweet potatoes, salad, cheese and mystery sauce.
+Everyone knows about döner kebabs as the ultimate in satisfying cheap eats in Berlin.
+But Mustafa's on Mehringdamm Street in Kreuzberg is not your typical döner.
+Rather than flakes of beef or veal, shavings of chicken pressed with roasted vegetables fall from Mustafa's spindle and are served with a fabulous mélange of potatoes, sweet potatoes, salad, feta-like cheese, freshly squeezed lemon and mystery sauce.

-On the Greek island of Crete, it sometimes seemed as though all we did was eat.
+On the Greek island of Crete, it sometimes seemed as though all we did was eat…which is not difficult given the richness of flavors in Cretan food.
 In the island's main city of Heraklion, just prior to our departure, we were recommended to try bugatsa, a pastry filled with cream and/or cheese, and sprinkled with powdered sugar.

 Lots of street food in Haiti is fried — plantains, pork, other meat bits, potatoes, etc. But if you're looking for a hearty meal for just a couple dollars, this dish of cornmeal, beans and vegetable stew (mayi moulen kole ak legim) is where it's at.
 The cornmeal consistency is somewhere between polenta and cream-of-wheat (or cream-of-cornmeal, as it were).